openvcloud/docs/docs/GridPortal/Jobs/Jobs.md

 - **IO** queue is typically used for backup/restore and long IO bound related work
 - **Process** is for monitoring related jobs only

-<br/>From there you can click trough to the actual JumpScript that was executed:
+<br/>From there you can click through to the actual JumpScript that was executed:

 ![[]](JumpScriptDetails.png)
 ![[]](JumpScript.png)